-The financial aid "package" is based on students' needs, enrollment levels, living situation, and the availability of aid.
-Financial need is determined by subtracting the Expected Family Contribution (EFC) from the cost of attendance, which includes tuition, fees, books, supplies, transportation, room, board and miscellaneous personal expenses.
-The financial aid package offered may be a combination of gift-aid (grants and scholarships) and self-help (loans or part-time employment).
+The financial aid "package" is based on student needs, enrollment levels, living situation, and the availability of aid.
+Financial need is determined by subtracting the Expected Family Contribution (EFC) from the cost of attendance, which includes tuition, fees, books, supplies, transportation, room, board, and miscellaneous personal expenses.
+The financial aid package offered may be a combination of gift-aid (grants and scholarships) and self-help (loans or parttime employment).

 In most instances, students' gift aid will not cover the full amount of need.
-If eligible, they will be offered a loan to help meet educational costs.
-Students who take out any form of student loan must have completed a loan entrance interview.
-Students must also complete a loan exit interview when leaving the College or when enrollment drops below halftime.
+If eli-gible, these students will be offered a loan to help meet educational costs.
+Students who take out any form of student loan must have completed a loan entrance coun-seling.
+Students must also complete a loan exit counseling when leaving the College or when enrollment drops below halftime.